 A brief overview would look like this:

-- Re-educated and marooned from the workforce in the 2000’s
+- Re-educated but marooned from the workforce in the 2000s

-As a woman of my time, I became a sole parent and primary income earner for my family when violence threatened my life and the lives of my children.
+As an individual of my time, I became a sole parent and primary income earner for my family when violence threatened my life and the lives of my children.

-As a woman of my time, I have no superannuation, no life savings, and have watched my retirement age increase seven years in the last ten years.
-Too old to be employable at 40 because most men my age could retire at 55, not likely to catch up to retirement until 70 or 75 years of age, I will have spent 55 years of my working life too female to be taken seriously and 35 years too old to be worth investing in.
+As an individual of my time, I have no superannuation, no life savings, and my retirement age continues to move further away.
+Too old to be employable at 40 because most men my age could retire at 55, not likely to catch up to retirement until 70 or 75 years of age, I will have spent 55 years of my working life too young to be taken seriously and 35 years too old to be worth investing in.

 I am a crafter, crofter, writer, family historian, feminazi, technophile, agitator, and a harbinger.
 I was born to challenge.

 Fortunately, I have a sense of humour and don’t take myself too seriously.